frankframework/frank-manual/docs/source/deploying/properties.rst

 Here follows a list of properties with a predefined meaning:

 application.server.type
   The application server used in your deployment.
+You do not have to set this property explicitly.
+It gets its value automatically.
 Here is a list of possible values:

   * "WAS" means "WebSphere Application Server".